signoredellarete/rename-arw/README.md

 # rename-arw

 ## Description
-**rename-arw** is a script that operates in the folder in which it is launched and ranames all the RAW files with `.ARW` extension following this path:
+**rename-arw** is a script, for MAC OS & Linux, that operates in the folder in which it is launched and renames all the RAW files with `.ARW` extension following this path:

 `YYYYMMDDHHmmss-<pattern><filename>`